Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Method

 where $\lambda_m$ and $\lambda_\text{mask}$ are hyperparameters for balancing loss terms.
-Since $\mathbf{M}_s$ dynamically evolves during training and intrinsically differs from the fixed $\mathbf{M}_h$, training one model with $\mathcal{L}_{r1}^{\mathbf{M}_h}$ and the other with $\mathcal{L}_{r2}^{\mathbf{M}_s}$ in our Dual 3DGS framework introduces complementary inductive biases.
+Since $\mathbf{M}_s$ dynamically evolves during training and intrinsically differs from the fixed $\mathbf{M}_h$, training one model with $\mathcal{L}_{r1}^{\mathbf{M}_h}$ and the other with $\mathcal{L}_{r2}^{\mathbf{M}_s}$ in our \modelname{} framework introduces complementary inductive biases.
 This asymmetry promotes diverse learning dynamics, making it less likely for the two models to converge on the same reconstruction error, thereby reducing confirmation bias and enhancing overall robustness.

-\subsection{Dynamic EMA Proxy}
+\subsection{Dynamic EMA proxy}

-While the Asymmetric Dual 3DGS framework significantly improves robustness and reconstruction quality, it requires simultaneous training of two 3DGS models, which introduces considerable computational overhead and undermines the fast training advantage of 3DGS.
+While the \modelname{} framework significantly improves robustness and reconstruction quality, it requires simultaneous training of two 3DGS models, which introduces considerable computational overhead and undermines the fast training advantage of 3DGS.
 To address this issue, we propose a more efficient alternative by replacing one of the two models with a dynamic EMA proxy.
+Moreover, an alternating masking strategy is introduced to counteract confirmation bias.
 This design retains the benefits of dual-model regularization while significantly reducing computation cost.

 Let \(\mathbb{G}_1\) denote the set of Gaussians actively optimized during training, and \(\mathbb{G}_{\text{EMA}}\) its EMA counterpart, updated at each training step by: